mipearson/gofer/README.md

   * override the above: return non-zero exit status instead of raising an error, suppress output
   * persist the SSH connection so that multiple commands don't incur connection penalties
   * allow multiple simultaneous command execution on a cluster of hosts via `Gofer::Cluster`

+Full documentation for latest gem release is at [RDoc](http://rdoc.info/gems/gofer/frames)

 ## Examples